 The liver is an organ in your body that helps to break down and digest the food you eat, cleans your blood, and fights infection.
 Hepatitis B is a virus that attacks the liver.
 “Hepatitis” means swelling of the liver.
 Hepatitis B can cause serious liver problems, including liver damage, liver failure, and liver cancer.
 People with kidney disease who may need dialysis or a kidney transplant in the future, have a higher chance of getting Hepatitis B. The best way to prevent Hepatitis B is to get …

-One of the ways that your body protects itself from infection is by destroying cells it does not recognize as its own.
-When your body does not recognize a cell, it produces an antibody.
-Antibodies destroy infections and transplanted tissues (like in a kidney transplant).
-A highly sensitized patient has a high percentage of antibodies.
-These antibodies make them more likely to reject an organ after transplant.
-This pamphlet explains how to know if you are sensitized, what the Highly Sensitized P…
+A highly sensitized patient has a high amount of antibodies.
+This makes them more likely to reject an organ after transplant.
+This pamphlet explains how to know if you are highly sensitized, and how the Highly Sensitized Patient Program works.